szli6792/CSCI-3308-Team-3/SQL_TESTING.md

  - return values: Product Table (Name, Category, Picture, Price, Review, Name), Farm Table (Name).
  - List of tests for verifying each access method:
   - Use case name
+        Test of special product display
   - Description
+        This test will make sure that when we query the database for the special products that the proper items are displayed at the proper place.
   - Pre-conditions
+        The special products are already marked corretcly in the database and the user accessess the homepage
   - Test steps
+        * navigate to homepage
   - Expected result
+        * the user should see three seperate rows of 5 products
+            - Featured
+            - Most Popular
+            - Highest Rated
   - Actual result
+        * The page is rendered with 15 items in their respective category
   - Status (Pass/Fail)
+        * pass
   - Notes
+        N/A
   - Post-conditions
+        The data is refreshed when the databse is updated for special products

 About Us Page:
  - Name: Subscribe feature
  - Description: Insert query involving users entering their email adresses into the subscriptions table.